imalitavakoli/learn-es6/README.md

 let map = new Map().set(1, 'one').set(2, 'two');

 // Any value can be a key, even an object!
-// NOTE: We can also set an OR operator if what we're going to get was
+// We can also set an OR operator if what we're going to get was undefined for
-// undefined for some reasons: map.get(KEY) || 0;
+// some reasons: map.get(KEY) || 0;
 const KEY = {};
 map.set(KEY, 123);
 map.get(KEY); // 123